Pritzker Hageman Campylobacter Lawyers Win Money Settlements

 Contaminated chicken liver served at Rediviva restaurant on February 26th, 2020 has been linked to a suspected 25 cases of Campylobacter poisoning.

 Raw milk (milk that has not undergone pasteurization) sold by Claremore, Oklahoma-based Swan Brothers Dairy has been linked to multiple cases of Campylobacter since April 9th, 2020.

 Free Campylobacter Case Evaluation

 Contact our Campylobacter lawyers for a free case evaluation using the contact form below.

 Campylobacter is the name of a genus of a spiral-shaped bacteria found primarily in the intestines of birds–especially poultry–and other animals.
-Many birds can carry these bacteria without becoming ill, and it is estimated that nearly half of all chicken meat in the U.S. has some of this bacteria on it.
-Untreated water can also be contaminated from animal or human feces.
+Many birds can carry these bacteria without becoming ill.
+It is estimated that nearly half of all chicken meat in the U.S. has some of this bacteria on it.
+Untreated water can also be contaminated by animal or human feces.

 This bacteria causes campylobacteriosis, which is characterized by diarrheal illness (gastroenteritis), usually accompanied by fever, and abdominal cramps.
 In rare cases, the patient can develop Guillain-Barré syndrome, a severe illness that can lead to paralysis and death.

 Fortunately, this pathogen has difficulty surviving when exposed to air.
 Since Campylobacter bacteria require low levels of oxygen to thrive, many infections are prevented by exposing contaminated surfaces to fresh air.